cgruver/okd4-upi-lab-setup/docs/pages/Nexus_Config.md

 We are now going to install [Sonatype Nexus](https://www.sonatype.com/nexus-repository-oss).
 The Nexus will be used for our external container registry, as well as serving as an artifact repository for maven, npm, or any other application development repositories that you might need.

-Nexus requires Java, so let's install that now if it was not installed during the initial system build:
+Nexus requires Java 8, so let's install that now if it was not installed during the initial system build:

-    dnf -y install java-11-openjdk.x86_64
+    dnf -y install java-11-openjdk java-1.8.0-openjdk
+    alternatives --set java $(alternatives --display java | grep 'family java-11-openjdk' | cut -d' ' -f1)

+Note that we installed both Java 8 and 11, and then set the system to Java 11.
+We will configure Nexus to use Java 8, since it does not yet support any newer Java version.

 Now, we'll install Nexus: